 |After you've completed your first marathon and are training for subsequent marathons, you can run additional 20+ mile (33+ km) runs, but allow three or four weeks between each one.
 Your body will become stronger as you run training distances that approach the marathon distance.
 However, if you hit the wall in these longer runs, stop.
 Don't try and run through the wall.
 Focus on getting more energy into your cells and in increasing your VO2max (see left-sidebar).
 The effect of these longer runs is that your body stores more energy and "pushes" the legendary "wall" out farther and farther, and eventually you'll push the wall out past the 26.2 miles of a marathon, and you won't hit the wall during your marathons.|

 If you've trained properly, after the half-marathon or the marathon is over, you shouldn't feel pain in your legs or feet.
 Rest during the first week or take a few slow, short jogs to let your body recover.
 Get plenty of sleep.
 My marathons were on Saturday.
 I rested Sunday and then jogged about 1/2 mile (1 km) on Monday.
 My body took about a month to fully recover from a marathon.
 During that time I slowly advanced to my normal pace and distance.
 Above all, enjoy your training, and enjoy your accomplishment!
 It's great to be a marathoner!

-Click here for a half-marathon or a marathon training plan that uses the principles discussed in this page.
+Click the appropriate link in the left-sidebar for a half-marathon or here for a marathon training plan that uses the principles discussed in this page.